johnnguyencodes/johnnguyencodes/README.md

 Learning and implementing new technologies to solve problems is the best part of my work, let me know how I can help solve yours!

 - 📚 My tech stack is React.js, JavaScript, CSS3, HTML5, Node.js, Express, and PostgreSQL
-- 💻 I’m learning Shopify, Liquid, .NET, and C#
+- 💻 I’m learning Shopify & Liquid, C# & .NET
-- 👐 I'm volunteering my time to redesign a UCI student organization's website
+- 👐 I'm volunteering my time as the project manager to redesign a student organization's website at UC Irvine
 - 🍃 After a full day of coding, I pamper my houseplants

 ### 📫 Get in touch!